-Many may not know, but there is a direct link between human trafficking and global supply chain manufacturing and distribution.
-As organizations within the United States continue to outsource the manufacturing of goods and services to countries with lower labor standards, they are leaving themselves more vulnerable to contributing to forced labor practices within the nation and abroad.
+There is a direct link between human trafficking and global supply chain manufacturing and distribution.
+Organizations within the United States are continuing to outsource the manufacturing of goods and services to countries with lower labor standards.
+As a result, these organizations are leaving themselves vulnerable to contributing to forced labor practices within the nation and abroad.

 TAT has taken an industry-specific, grass-roots approach to solving one of the world’s largest issues.
-Identifying truckers as the eyes and ears of the United States, TAT believes these men and women are in a unique position to make a difference by helping close loopholes to traffickers who seek to exploit the transportation system for their personal gain.
+Identifying truckers as the eyes and ears of the US, TAT believes these men and women are in a unique position to make a difference.
+They help close loopholes to traffickers who seek to exploit the transportation system for their personal gain.

-In addition to industry training and awareness, TAT works to build close relationships between state and federal law enforcement and members of the trucking industry through half-day events called Coalition Builds.
+Additionally, TAT works to build close relationships between state and federal law enforcement and members of the trucking industry through half-day events called Coalition Builds.
 Together, Coalition Builds participants work to find solutions to diminish human trafficking through strategic initiatives and partnerships.